Convolution#

 Boundaries effects#

-Therefore, one has to assume some hypotheses of the pixel values outside the image.
-Fig. 30 shows an image with some possibilities to consider the external pixels, and Fig. 31 shows the convolution of these images by a Gaussian.
+Therefore, one has to make assumptions about the pixel values outside the image.
+Fig. 33 shows an image with some possibilities to consider the external pixels, and Fig. 34 shows the convolution of these images by a Gaussian.

 At last, note that the wrapping hypothesis yields a circular convolution.
 This is also the result given by a multiplication in the Fourier domain (see Fourier transform).